kerlor/RSSParserWithConcord/README.md

 # RSSParserWithConcord
-RSSFeedGenerator and RSSFeedParser are computation files to be use with concord.io framework.
+RSSFeedGenerator and RSSFeedParser are computation files to be use with an awesome real time streaming analytic framework(http://www.concord.io/)

 RSSFeedGenerator is responsible for crawling http://www.craigslist.org/about/best/all/index[0-5000+].rss and filtering for url+summary then send it over to RSSFeedParser.